keblu/WebSite/content/home/about.md

 Before pursuing a Ph.D. in finance I did a Bachelor and an MBA in Finance at Laval University.
 I also worked at Lakeroad asset management as a quantitative analyst focusing on enhancing the portfolio risk/return profile before ultimately deciding on improving myself as a scientific researcher via a Ph.D.

-I always invested myself in computer programming from a young age.
+I invested myself in computer programming from a young age.
 I now mainly focus on the R statistical language, and I am a proponent of open source software and reproducible research.
 I am the author and co-author several R packages including the MSGARCH, NSE, and Sentometrics package.

 When I am not doing research or side project, I indulge myself in books from a wide variety of class such as financial history, biography, psychology, and sci-fi.